-Some of the nationally competitive scholarships like Gilman, Phi Kappa Phi, CLS, and others have earlier campus deadlines.
-Also note that the Honors College provides preparatory help with the Marshall and Fulbright scholarships for upcoming or recent graduates.
+Some nationally competitive scholarships like Gilman, Phi Kappa Phi, and CLS may have earlier campus deadlines.
+Also please note that the Honors College provides preparatory help with the Marshall and Fulbright scholarships for upcoming or recent graduates.

 IIEPassport Study Abroad Directories

-IIEPassport Study Abroad Directories, a joint project between the Institute of International Education and EducationDynamics, provides an online directory of study abroad funding scholarships and grants searchable by country or subject.
+IIEPassport Study Abroad Directories, a joint project between the Institute of International Education and EducationDynamics, provides an online directory of study abroad funding scholarships and grants, searchable by country and subject.

 GoAbroad.com Scholarship Database

-This website offers a list of funding opportunities and scholarships searchable by country or subject area.
+GoAbroad.com offers a list of funding opportunities and scholarships, searchable by country and subject.